UofT-DSI/production/lessons/part_4/production_4_feature_engineering.md

 + Missing values are a common occurrence in production data.
 + Missing values can be of three types:

-  - Missing Not At Random (MNAR): the reason a value is missing is because of the true value itself.
+  - Missing Not At Random (MNAR): a value is missing because of the true value itself.
-  - Missing At Random (MAR): the reason a value is missing is not due to the value itself, but due to another observed variable.
+  - Missing At Random (MAR): a value is missing not due to the value itself but to another observed variable.
   - Missing Completely At Random (MCAR): there is no pattern in missing values.

 :::